jbms/sphinx-immaterial/docs/inline_icons.rst

 Custom inline icons
 *******************

-Custom icons can be added to the documentation's static files and referenced using the relative path.
+Custom icons can be added to the documentation's source files and referenced using the relative path.
 For example, this documentation has added the Sphinx application's logo to its ``_static`` folder (which is specified using :confval:`sphinx_immaterial_icon_path`).